kriszyp/msgpackr/README.md

 let extEncoder = new Encoder();
 addExtension({
 	Class: MyCustomClass,
-	type: 11, // register our own extension code (a type code from 1-100) encode(instance) {
+	tag: 311, // register our own extension code (a tag code > 255)
+	encode(instance) {
 		// define how your custom class should be encoded return extEncoder.encode(instance.myData); // return a buffer